 Break a sweat at Nuffield Health Fitness & Wellbeing Gyms

 If it’s one of those gnarly days once again and the rain just won’t stop, why not go for the safe option to exercise: hit the gym.
 Edinburgh’s got lots of great gyms, but if you are looking for a diversified mix of classes, state-of-the-art equipment, a swimming pool and sauna, you might head for one of the Nuffield Health Fitness & Wellbeing Gyms.
 Their two locations are conveniently placed in the city centre (Fountain Park and Omni Centre) and are close to all Fountain Court Apartments.
-Further, Fountain Court’s guests who don’t fancy a membership, can get a day pass for £10 only.
+Further, Fountain Court’s guests who don’t fancy a membership, can get a day pass for only £10!

 - Nuffield Health Fountain Park (65-69 Dundee Street, EH11 1AW)